 There are various stimulant and non-stimulant alternatives to Adderall that are FDA approved to treat ADHD symptoms.
 If you are having difficulty filling your Adderall prescription and are experiencing a resurgence of your ADHD symptoms, then consider trying a different medication.

 Klarity makes online telemedicine easy—within 48 hours, you can talk to an ADHD-trained specialist who can diagnose and prescribe medication online.
-Take our brief online mental health assessment and discuss Adderall alternatives with a provider on Klairty today.
+Schedule an appointment on Klarity today to learn which Adderall alternative is right for you.

 “FDA Announces Shortage of Adderall.”
 The U.S. Food and Drug Administration. https://www.fda.gov/drugs/drug-safety-and-availability/fda-announces-shortage-adderall